40th Marine Brigade: Transfer to Marine Corps

 At the end of December 2024, the brigade was transferred to the 30th Marine Corps and was transformed into the 40th Coastal Defense Brigade.
 In December 2024, the brigade stopped multiple Russian assaults in Kherson Oblast, destroying multiple vessels, pieces of equipment, positions, and killing Russian soldiers using drones.
 In January 2025, many Russian vessels were destroyed by the brigade on the Dnieper.
 The brigade was reportedly successful in repulsing a Russian amphibious offensive across the Dnieper.
 Russian forces had deployed 300 vessels in preparation for the amphibious assault but were being continuously repulsed by the UAV units of the brigade, who were also able to destroy multiple Russian positions across the river.
 In January 2025, the brigade received BvS10 armored amphibious assault vehicles.
 On 22 January 2025, the brigade released a video showing its BMP-1 IFVs armed with "spear" combat modules conducting demining operations and also conducting strikes on Russian positions on the left bank of Kherson Oblast destroying Russian positions and equipment.
 The brigade also utilizes BMP-2 IFVs in its operations.
 The brigade also usesUkrspecsystems Sharks and ZU-23-2s for operations against Russian forces.

 Oleksandr Usyk, the Ukrainian undisputed heavyweight boxing champion, posing with the flag of the 4th Coastal Defense Battalion of the brigade.

+In early 2026 the unit was reorganized and renamed.
+The 40th Coastal Defense Brigade therefore becoming the 40th Marine Brigade.